strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

 deployment.extensions "firstgame" created
 ```

-Run this command to verify our pod is running.
+Run this command to verify our pod is running:

 ```
 kubectl get pods